 Gauge is not particularly important.
 Your rows should be as close to 5 1/2” wide as possible.
 Each pattern repeat adds about 2” of length to your scarf.

-Because it is so textured, keeping a tighter tension over all while crocheting this will help the design stay more flat which means it will catch on fewer things.
+Because this winter scarf pattern is so textured, keeping a tighter tension over all while crocheting this will help the design stay more flat which means it will catch on fewer things.
 It’s especially important when making the chains for the Vs, and the ch-6 at end of row 2/beginning of row 3 so they don’t get floppy.

 -The body of the pattern is based on a stitch pattern by MyPicot